By JoJo Tabares

 4. If you have ever shown up to a party on the wrong date, …you might be a skimmer.

 5. If you have found yourself at a black tie affair dressed in blue jeans…you might be a skimmer.

 6. If you have had a conversation with your mother about several emails she sent you and find only half of it even vaguely familiar…you might be a skimmer.

 7. If you ever had a one-hour, in-depth conversation with someone after which you not only couldn’t remember who it was with, but what you talked about…you might be a skimmer.

-Skimming can be dangerous to your information and your relationships.
-Believe it or not, skimming actually costs you more time to do things over again than you saved by skimming in the first place.
+Skimming can be dangerous for your information and your relationships.
+Believe it or not, skimming costs you more time to do things over again than you saved by skimming in the first place.
 Slow down, America!

 JoJo Tabares holds a degree in Speech Communication.
 Her Christian and humorous approach to communication skills have made her a sought-after speaker.
 JoJo’s articles have appeared in various homeschool magazines and websites such as Dr. Laura.com.
 Her Say What You Mean curricula is endorsed by The Old Schoolhouse Magazine and her eBook, Say What You Mean When You’re in Business, has been used by direct sales leaders and small business owners alike.
 For more information, please visit http://www.ArtofEloquence.com